CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 #### Input Data

-This submodule requires ARD as available in the FORCE DataCube as input, as it generates time series metrics from ARD.
+This submodule requires ARD as available in the FORCE Data Cube as input, as it generates time series metrics from ARD.

 #### Parameter file